 “The cGMP requirements were established to be flexible in order to allow each manufacturer to decide individually how to best implement the necessary controls by using scientifically sound design, processing methods, and testing procedures.”

-The FDA’s regulations, therefore, allow companies to use innovative approaches and cutting edge technology to achieve higher quality through a process of continual improvement.
+FDA compliance requirements allow for companies to use innovative approaches and cutting-edge technology to achieve higher quality through a process of continual improvement.